jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 <img src="https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/SELECT_JS/Input/StockFunctions_KOBSim.png" width="900">
 <br>

 In addition, JABBA-Select permits to specify growth and length-weight functions to be sex specific by adding `nsexes = 2` (`nsexes = 1` is default).
-This then requires spefifyinh two values for each paramter: the first for females and the second for males (see our more complext worked example for North Atlantic swordfish [SWOss3](https://github.com/jabbamodel/JABBA-Select/tree/master/SWOss3)).
+This then requires specifying two values for each parameter: the first for females and the second for males (see our more complex worked example for North Atlantic swordfish [SWOss3](https://github.com/jabbamodel/JABBA-Select/tree/master/SWOss3)).

 ``` r
 #---------------------------------------------------------------